lirantal/ls-mcp/docs/project.md

 The codebase has been significantly refactored to improve maintainability and testability.
 Here are some potential areas for future improvement:

 *   **Improve MCPServerManagerService test coverage:** Currently at 54.3%, this service needs more comprehensive testing, especially for process detection edge cases and different transport type handling.
-*   **Add Linux support:** The architecture is ready for Linux support to be added by extending the `MCPPathRegistry` with Linux-specific paths.
 *   **Performance optimization:** For systems with many MCP servers, consider adding caching and parallel processing optimizations.
 *   **Enhanced error reporting:** Improve user-facing error messages and add debugging information for developers.